 All Asheville Shoemaking classes are taught at Michael’s workshop inside Haw Creek Commons (315 Old Haw Creek Road) in beautiful Asheville, NC.

-No. Public transportation is available via Asheville Regional Transport (ART) bus service from the Asheville airport to the downtown ART Station via Route South 3.
+Transport from the Asheville airport is via Asheville Regional Transport (ART) bus service from the Asheville airport to the downtown ART Station via Route South 3.

-Transportation is also available by bus from ART Station to the stop at Old Haw Creek Road & Bethesda Road via Route 170.
+Transportation is also available by bus from ART Station to the stop at Old Haw Creek Road & Bethesda Road (Stop Code 992) via Route 170.